-A study of non-dramatic English poetry and prose from Thomas Wyatt through John Milton.
+A study of English poetry, prose and drama from Thomas Wyatt through John Milton.
 This discussion course will cover the major authors of the midsixteenth through the midseventeenth centuries and will provide an overview of several minor writers of the period.
 Students will study the comparative grammars of early and contemporary English and will be introduced to the literary theories pertinent to study of the period, primarily New Historicism and Cultural Studies, and will write research papers on topics of their choice.